R1ckyH/ChatBridgeReforged/README.md

 - use [trio](https://trio.readthedocs.io/) for Asynchronous processing
 - more feature will be release in the future
   - plugin system will launch soon
-- support to [Chatbridge](https://github.com/TISUnion/ChatBridge) clients so far
+- support to [ChatBridge](https://github.com/TISUnion/ChatBridge) clients so far
-- some of the function in ChatBridge will not be supported
+- Some function in ChatBridge will not be supported
 - [Ricky](https://github.com/rickyhoho) is a suck author
   - But he will try his best to maintain this repository
   - Please cheer him so that he will be happy to maintain this repository